drhelius/MicroHack/README.md

 ## Challenge 2 - Containerize the Application

 ### Goal
 Before the application can be deployed to a Container App, it needs to be containerized.
 As you already know, this means encapsulating the application code with all dependencies and required software into a container image.
-The images are typically stored ("pushed") in a container registry, from which they can loaded ("pulled") to be deployed into a container hosting service.
+The images are typically stored ("pushed") in a container registry, from which they can be loaded ("pulled") to be deployed into a container hosting service.

 ### Actions